-7.5.1 Fire detection and fire alarm systems used on ships shall be of the Register-approved type and, in addition to the requirements of this Chapter, meet the requirements of 4.1.1 and 4.2.1, Part VI "Fire Protection", the Code for Fire Safety Systems and the Code on Alerts and Indicators (refer to 1.2, Part VI "Fire Protection").

-7.5.2 Application of fire detectors located in spaces where explosive vapours may accumulate or in a flow of air sucked out of these spaces is regulated by 2.9, 19.2 to 19.4.

-7.5.3 There shall be not less than two sources of power supply for the electrical equipment used in the operation of the fixed fire detection and fire alarm system, one of which shall be an emergency source.
+- 7.5.1 Fire detection and fire alarm systems used on ships shall be of the Register-approved type and, in addition to the requirements of this Chapter, meet the requirements of 4.2.1, Part VI "Fire Protection" and of the Fire Safety Systems Code (refer to 1.2, Part VI "Fire Protection"). - 7.5.2 Application of fire detectors located in spaces where explosive vapours may accumulate or in a flow of air sucked out of these spaces is regulated by 2.9, 19.2 to 19.4. - 7.5.3 There shall be not less than two sources of power supply for the electrical equipment used in the operation of the fixed fire detection and fire alarm system, one of which shall be an emergency source.
 The supply shall be provided by separate feeders reserved solely for that purpose.
 Such feeders shall run to an automatic change-over switch situated in or adjacent to the control panel for the fire detection system.
 Operation of the automatic changeover switch or failure of one of the power supplies shall not result in degradation of the fixed fire detection and fire alarm system.
 Where the fixed fire detection and fire alarm system would be degraded by the momentary loss of power, a source of stored energy having adequate capacity according to 9.3.7 shall be provided to ensure the continuous operation during changeover between power supplies.